SPANDigital/presidium/content/_best-practices/03-track-implementation-technologies.md

 ## Discussion

 1. Create a System object in ADSS, name it after the implementation technology you wish to track (Eg. Oracle, Redis, Apache Solr, Kafka, etc.)  Do not assign a layer to the system - this will prevent it from being drawn on the diagram.
 2. [Edit the Container](/references/screens/object-management/) whose implementation technology you want to track.
+Create a contains relationship from the Container to the Sytem it is implemented on.
 The system must be contained by the container not the other way around.

 ## See Also